 Gamma rays are photons (quanta of light) and have no electric charge and no rest mass.
 Therefore, the interaction of gamma rays with matter is weak.
 There are 3 mechanisms that are important from the point of view of radiation protection.

 3.3.1 Photoelectric Effect

-An electron is emitted from an atom (ionization process) with energy equal to the energy of the gamma ray and the gamma ray dissappears.
+An electron is emitted from an atom (ionization process) with energy equal to the energy of the gamma-ray and the gamma-ray disappears.
 The electron then moves through matter and loses its energy as described for beta interactions.
 This is the predominant effect at low gamma energies.

 3.3.2 Compton Scattering

-The gamma ray interacts with an electron, causing an increase in the electron’s energy.
-A new gamma ray with a smaller energy is then emitted.
+The gamma-ray interacts with an electron, causing an increase in the electron’s energy.
+A new gamma-ray with smaller energy is then emitted.
 The electron interacts as explained earlier.
-The new gamma ray can escape from the matter or can be absorbed through the photoelectric effect.
+The new gamma-ray can escape from the matter or can be absorbed through the photoelectric effect.
 The Compton effect is the predominant effect at intermediate gamma energies.

 3.3.3 Pair Production